 Don’t be afraid to seal the deal!

 Here are the steps to take when hiring your first virtual assistant.

 1. Look for the right person

 Once you’ve decided that you’re ready to hire a virtual assistant, you want to find the right person.
 This starts with writing up a great job description.

-As a project manager, I’ve hired multiple types of virtual assistants for different jobs.
+As a project manager, I’ve hired multiple types of virtual assistants for different clients and companies.
 I like to focus on the type of person I’m looking for, versus only sharing the details of what the job entails.

 No matter how flexible and casual your small business is, finding the right person is essential for both you and the freelancer to have clear expectations.